Fortnite guide – tips and tricks for Season 7, how to play, how to improve, how to win

 How to play: Fortnite Battle Royale general overview

-If you’ve somehow not yet touched Fortnite’s Battle Royale mode, here’s what you need to know.
-Fortnite Battle Royale is a free-to-play PvP third-person shooter game mode which began as a spin-off of Fortnite: Save the World, which was a purely PvE experience.
-You can play Fortnite Battle Royale alone, or team up with up to three friends and battle it out together against other teams.
-You won’t find Fortnite on Steam, so you’ll need to head over to the Epic Games site and download the Epic Games Launcher, after which you can install and play Fortnite at your leisure.
+Fortnite Battle Royale is a free-to-play PvP third-person shooter game mode, which began as a spin-off of Fortnite: Save the World.
+You can play Fortnite Battle Royale alone, or team up with up to three friends and battle it out together in a lobby of up to 100 players until there is just one team left standing.

-The essentials of the game are as follows: in each match of Fortnite Battle Royale up to 100 players drop down onto the same massive island, and, starting with no equipment of any kind, must scavenge guns, gear, and resources in order to survive in a brutal free-for-all where only one player out of the hundred can be crowned the winner.
-It’s a survival of the fittest, like all other Battle Royales; but Fortnite differs from any of its rivals by giving players the ability to build structures out of the resources they harvest, to provide cover against enemy fire, or to help reach less accessible places.
+It’s a survival of the fittest, like all other Battle Royales; but Fortnite differs from its rivals by giving players the ability to build structures on the fly out of the resources they harvest, to provide cover against enemy fire or get a good vantage point on an opponent.
+Building and editing is as integral to a successful game of Fortnite as learning how to use its arsenal of weapons.
+So you should definitely take a look at our Fortnite building and editing guide if you haven’t already!

-That’s just the tip of the iceberg – building is actually every bit as integral to a successful game of Fortnite as learning how to use its arsenal of weapons.
-The worst thing you can do when you’re under fire is just stay still and try to shoot back.
-So, are you ready for rule number one of Fortnite?
-Here it is: the moment you are shot at, start building.
-Build four walls around you, put a ramp beneath your feet, and then look for your assailant.

-There!
-That was your first Fortnite lesson, and you’re already off to a roaring start.
-There are plenty more mechanics that make up a game of Fortnite, of course, such as the Storm, which begins to close around the island shortly after each match begins.
-You must try to stay in the Eye of the Storm as it shrinks, because the Storm will damage anyone caught inside.
+There are plenty more mechanics that make up a game of Fortnite, of course, such as the Fortnite Storm, which begins to close around the island shortly after each match begins.
+You must try to stay in the Safe Zone as it shrinks, because the Storm will damage anyone caught inside.
 As with other Battle Royale games such as Playerunknown’s Battlegrounds, this results in players slowly being pushed closer together and forced to fight one another for survival.

 Things to consider when starting a Fortnite match